-- Ensure snow is cleared onto your lawn or boulevard, and that cart placement will not interfere with snow plows or other vehicles.
+- Ensure a path is snow and ice free from the road to your materials, and that cart placement will not interfere with snow plows or other vehicles.

 - Carts placed behind or on top of snow banks will not be collected.
 Place your carts at the curb/alley in an area free of snow accumulation such as the flat area at the end of your driveway.

 - Placing your cart in a sunny location can also help prevent materials from freezing to the cart sides.